paszabo/fusion-starter/README.md

 Webpack serves your app in memory when you run `npm start`.
 No physical files are written.
 However, the web root is /src, so you can reference files under /src in index.html.
 When the app is built using `npm run build`, physical files are written to /dist and the app is served from /dist.

 ###How is Sass being converted into CSS and landing in the browser?
 Magic!
-Okay, more specifically: Webpack handles it like this:
+Okay, more specifically, we're handling it differently in dev (`npm start`) vs prod (`npm run build`)

+When you run `npm start`:
  1. The sass-loader compiles Sass into CSS
  2. Webpack bundles the compiled CSS into bundle.js.
 Sounds odd, but it works!
- 3. Loads styles into the &lt;head&gt; of index.html via JavaScript.
+ 3. bundle.js contains code that loads styles into the &lt;head&gt; of index.html via JavaScript.
 This is why you don't see a stylesheet reference in index.html.
 In fact, if you disable JavaScript in your browser, you'll see the styles don't load either.

-This process is performed for both dev (`npm start`) and production (`npm run build`).
-Oh, and since we're generating source maps, you can even see the original Sass source in [compatible browsers](http://thesassway.com/intermediate/using-source-maps-with-sass).
+The approach above supports hot reloading, which is great for development.
+However, it also create a flash of unstyled content on load because you have to wait for the JavaScript to parse and load styles before they're applied.
+So for the production build, we use a different approach:

+When you run `npm run build`:
+ 1. The sass-loader compiles Sass into CSS
+ 2. The [extract-text-webpack-plugin](https://github.com/webpack/extract-text-webpack-plugin) extracts the compiled Sass into styles.css
+ 3. buildHtml.js adds a reference to the stylesheet to the head of index.html.

+For both of the above methods, a separate sourcemap is generated for debugging Sass in [compatible browsers](http://thesassway.com/intermediate/using-source-maps-with-sass).

 ###I don't like the magic you just described above.
 I simply want to use a CSS file.
 No problem.
 Reference your CSS file in index.html, and add a step to the build process to copy your CSS file over to the same relative location /dist as part of the build step.
-But be forwarned, you lose style hot reloading with this approach.
+But be forewarned, you lose style hot reloading with this approach.

 ###How do I call our existing Web APIs?
 This starter kit uses a Node based webserver (Webpack's dev server combined with Browsersync).
 This means you need to enable Cross-origin Resource Sharing (CORS) on any existing IIS hosted APIs so that you can call them from this kit's dev web server.
 Here's how: